 A.1 Examinee should be able to distinguish and analyze different types of oscillations: ideal oscillations, damping oscillations and forced oscillations and describe them mathematically and graphically and identify the conditions for each type of oscillations.
-This section may include:

-- 1. Simple Harmonic Motion
+- 1. Undamped Simple Harmonic Motion

 - 2. Damped Oscillations

 - 3. Driven (Forced) Oscillations and Resonance

 A.2 Examinee should be able to describe and represent different mechanical waves properties and characteristics mathematically and graphically and analyze the wave behavior of these waves such as standing waves, doppler effect, superposition and reflection.
-This section may include:

-- 1. Mechanical Waves Representations and Characteristics.
+- 1. Mechanical Waves Characteristics.

-- 2. Mechanical Waves Behavior.
+- 2. Mechanical Waves Behavior

-- 3. Sound in Motion (Doppler Effect).
+- 3. Sound in Motion (Doppler Effect)